• Skip to main content

 • dried apricots or mango, chopped.

-Tips to enjoy your White Christmas
+How to make White Christmas

 More Old Fashioned Christmas Recipes